mnot/I-D/json-home/draft.md

 describing it (e.g., one linked to it with a "describedby" link relation).

 This specification defines a set of common hints, based upon information that's discoverable by directly interacting with resources.
-A future draft will explain how to define new hints.
+See {{resource_hint_registry}} for information on defining new hints.

 allow
 -----

+* Resource Hint Name: allow
-Hints the HTTP methods that the current client will be able to use to interact with the resource; equivalent to the Allow HTTP response header.
+* Description: Hints the HTTP methods that the current client will be able to use to interact with the resource; equivalent to the Allow HTTP response header.
+* Specification: [this document]

 Content MUST be an array of strings, containing HTTP methods.

 formats
 -------

+* Resource Hint Name: formats
-Hints the representation types that the resource produces and consumes, using the GET and PUT methods respectively, subject to the 'allow' hint.
+* Description: Hints the representation types that the resource produces and consumes, using the GET and PUT methods respectively, subject to the 'allow' hint.
+* Specification: [this document]

 Content MUST be an object, whose keys are media types, and values are objects containing Representation Hints (see {{representation_hints}}).